daleao/sdv/ImmersiveValley/ImmersiveProfessions/README.md

 - **Desperado - Death Blossom** - Enable auto-reload for 15s.
 Fire in eight directions at once.
   - Journey of the Prairie King, "IRL".
   - Charged by hitting monsters with projectiles.
 Charges more quickly when low on health.
-- **Slimed Piper / Slime Enchantress - Pandemonia** - Charm nearby Slimes for 30s.
+- **Slimed Piper / Slime Enchantress - Pandemonium** - Charm nearby Slimes for 30s.
 Charmed Slimes increase in size and power and will seek out other enemies.
 Enemies hit will aggro onto the Slime.
   - Slimes scale up factor is random, up to twice the original size.
 Slimes gain a proportional damage and health boost.
   - If defeated, engorged Slimes break up into smaller baby Slimes.
   - There is also a low chance to convert Slimes to a special variant.
 If "Prismatic Jelly" special order is active, low chance to convert the Slime to prismatic variant.